-Easter Celebrations and Chocolate
+Easter Chocolate & Flowers

 Every spring, you thoroughly clean your house.
 Keep the cleaning chemicals out of reach so your pet doesn’t accidentally start eating or drinking them.
 Put the cleaning chemicals in a locked cabinet or on a high shelf where your cat or dog can’t get to them.
 Follow proper storage procedures as outlined on the chemicals’ labels.

-Gardeners love to get out and prep their flower beds, vegetables and lawn for the start of the growing season.
-That means humans use fertilizers, bug sprays, herbicides, mulch and more to help nurture their plants.
+Gardeners love to get out and prep their flower beds, vegetables, and lawn for the start of the growing season.
+That means humans use fertilizers, bug sprays, herbicides, mulch, and more to help nurture their plants.
 Keep your pets away from the containers of sprays, and don’t let them chew on mulch.
 Garden sprays are toxic to pets, and so are some popular spring plants.

-Warmer weather brings more wildlife back to your yard, including squirrels, rabbits, moles and maybe groundhogs or hedgehogs.
-If you live on some acreage or out in the country, you also have to watch out for coyotes, foxes, deer, feral dogs and porcupines.
+Warmer weather brings more wildlife back to your yard, including squirrels, rabbits, moles, and maybe groundhogs or hedgehogs.
+If you live on some acreage or out in the country, you also have to watch out for coyotes, foxes, deer, feral dogs, and porcupines.
 Keep your pets away from wildlife as much as possible, because other animals can carry rabies.
 Make sure your pet’s rabies shots are up-to-date.

 Article continues below